johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 resolve domain names.

-* **OTS Hint:** An SVCB record included opportunistically in the additional section of an authoritative DNS response, intended to signal the responding authoritative nameserver's transport capabilities.
+* **OTS Hint:** An SVCB record included opportunistically in the Additional section of an authoritative DNS response, intended to signal the responding authoritative nameserver's transport capabilities.